BizKit-Tech/BizKit-Tech.github.io/content/docs/others/investigating-performance-issues/index.md

 1. Maintain a log of all investigations performed, including the observed symptoms, analysis conducted, and actions taken.
 2. Document any changes made to database configurations, instance settings, or other relevant adjustments.
+3. Record the results of the changes and the impact on performance.